damiankorcz/Alternative-Checkboxes-Reference-Set/01 Theme Examples.md

 Docs: https://publish.obsidian.md/slrvb-docs/ITS+Theme/Alternate+Checkboxes
 Code: https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/SCSS/Alternate%20Checkboxes.scss

 Included in the theme. **Do not use snippet version with the ITS Theme enabled**.
-Snippet version here: [[Snippets - Alternative Checkboxes#ITS Alternative Checkboxes]]
+Snippet version here: [[02 CSS Snippet Examples#ITS Alternative Checkboxes]]

 - [ ] Unchecked `- [ ]`
 - [x] Regular `- [x]`